With great diversity comes a city full of rich culture. There's plenty of creativity around the city to pique your interest again and again

 The Birmingham Royal Ballet, based at the Hippodrome, is directed by the award-winning David Bintley and is the UK's premier touring ballet company.
-Celebrating its 25th year in 2015, the company has a huge repertoire consisting of traditional and classic ballets to brand new works, to encourage the talents of new choreographers and composers.
+The company celebrated its 25th year in 2015 and has a huge repertoire consisting of traditional and classic ballets to brand new works, to encourage the talents of new choreographers and composers.

 The City of Birmingham Symphony Orchestra is also internationally enjoyed, with performances from Beethoven to Bollywood and even Friday Night classics to meet your fancy.

 Each year there are multiple events and festivals full of stage arts and films displayed across Birmingham.
 Many of these festivals encourage new artists and film makers to showcase their work and offer the opportunity for people to enjoy experimental art forms.